The Cut Guide · Reference Fancy Shape · Step Cut Family

 What Retailers Won't Tell You

-⚠ SI1 Is Not Acceptable Here
+⚠ SI1 Doesn't Work Here

-⚠ Color Shows More Clearly
+⚠ Color Shows More Than You'd Expect

-The large open table of a step cut shows body color more readily than a brilliant's sparkle-heavy surface.
-Buyers who buy H or I color in a round should consider G or better in an emerald cut — particularly in yellow gold settings, which amplify color.
-The shape rewards high color investment more directly than any brilliant cut.
+The large open table reveals body color that a round's sparkle would hide.
+If you'd buy H or I color in a round, step up to G or better for an emerald cut — especially in yellow gold, which amplifies it further.
+This shape rewards color investment more directly than any brilliant cut.

 The Cut Guide · Assessment · Emerald Cut